reactiveui/website/input/docs/handbook/interactions/index.md

 ## API Overview

-Underpinning the interaction infrastructure is the `Interaction<TInput, TOutput>` class.
-This class provides the glue between collaborating components of the interaction.
-It is responsible for coordinating and distributing interactions to handlers.
+The `Interaction<TInput, TOutput>` class is the foundation of the interaction infrastructure.
+It glues together collaborating components of the interaction, and coordinates and distributes interactions to handlers.

 Interactions accept an input and produce an output.
-The input is something views can use when handling the interaction.
-The output is something that the view model gets back from the interaction.
-For example, imagine a view model that needs to ask the user whether a file can be deleted.
-To do so, it could pass the name of the file as the input, and get back a Boolean as the output, indicating whether the file can be deleted.
+Views can use the input when handling the interaction.
+The view model gets back the output from the interaction.
+For example, a view model may need to ask the user for confirmation before deleting a file.
+Using an interaction, it could pass the file path as the input, and get back a boolean as output indicating whether the file can be deleted.

-The input and output types for an interaction are entirely under your control.
-They are generalized by the `TInput` and `TOutput` generic type arguments to `Interaction<TInput, TOutput>`.
-As such, you are not at all restricted in what your interactions use as input, nor in what they produce as output.
+The input and output types of an `Interaction<TInput, TOutput>` are generic type parameters and therefore under the control of the programmer; there aren't any restrictions as to what you can use as input or output types.

 > **Note** There may be times you don't particularly care about the input type.
 In such cases, you can just use `Unit`.
 You can also use `Unit` as your output type, though this implies that your view model is not using the interaction to make a decision.
 Instead, it is merely informing the view that something is about to happen.